Juneteenth Speakers Bureau

 For the last four years, Natalie has been the Tour Coordinator at the North Carolina State Capitol with the division of North Carolina State Historic Sites.
 Her responsibilities include planning and implementing educational programs for visitors and volunteers.
 She is a contributing researcher for the Capitol's new website, FROM NAMING TO KNOWING.
 Additionally, she served the division as a committee member for diversity, equity, and inclusion initiatives.

-Khadija McNair
+Khadija McNair M.A.

 North Carolina African American Heritage Commission